On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Introduction

 Davis-Okun~\cite{MR1812434} and Droms~\cite{MR1974626} proved that the one-ended right-angled Coxeter group $G_\Delta$ is virtually the fundamental group of a $3$--manifold $M$ if the defining nerve $\Delta$ is planar.
 So, we can learn a lot about the geometry of $G_\Delta$ if we know the manifold type of $M$.
 This is the main motivation for proving the following:

 \begin{thm} Let $\Delta\subset \field{S}^2$ be a flag complex satisfying Standing Assumptions.
-Then right-angled Coxeter group $G_\Delta$ is virtually the fundamental group of a 3-manifold $M$ with empty or toroidal boundary if and only if $\Delta=\field{S}^2$ or the boundary of each region in $\field{S}^2-\Delta$ is a 4-cycle.
-Moreover, in the case $G_\Delta$ is virtually the fundamental group of a 3-manifold $M$ with empty or toroidal boundary, there are four mutually exclusive cases: \begin{enumerate} \item If $\Delta$ is a suspension of some $n$-cycle ($n\geq 4$) or some broken line (i.e a finite disjoint union of vertices and finite trees with vertex degrees $1$ or $2$), then $M$ is a Seifert manifold; \item Otherwise, if the $1$-skeleton of $\Delta$ is $\mathcal{CFS}$ then $M$ is a graph manifold; \item Otherwise, if the $1$-skeleton of $\Delta$ has no separating induced $4$-cycle then $M$ is hyperbolic manifold with boundary; \item Otherwise, $M$ is a a mixed manifold. \end{enumerate}
+Then the right-angled Coxeter group $G_\Delta$ is virtually the fundamental group of a 3-manifold $M$ with empty or toroidal boundary if and only if $\Delta=\field{S}^2$ or the boundary of each region in $\field{S}^2-\Delta$ is a 4-cycle.
+Moreover, in the case $G_\Delta$ is virtually the fundamental group of a 3-manifold $M$ with empty or toroidal boundary, there are four mutually exclusive cases: \begin{enumerate} \item If $\Delta$ is a suspension of some $n$-cycle ($n\geq 4$) or some broken line (i.e a finite disjoint union of vertices and finite trees with vertex degrees $1$ or $2$), then $M$ is a Seifert manifold; \item If the $1$-skeleton of $\Delta$ is $\mathcal{CFS}$ (see Definition~\ref{defn:CFS}) and does not satisfy (1), then $M$ is a graph manifold; \item If the $1$-skeleton of $\Delta$ has no separating induced $4$-cycle and is not $\mathcal{CFS}$, then $M$ is a hyperbolic manifold with boundary; \item If the 1-skeleton of $\Delta$ contains a separating induced $4$-cycle and is not $\mathcal{CFS}$, then $M$ is a mixed manifold. \end{enumerate}

 \end{thm}